Assembly Language Movement System

 Assembly Language Movement System (ALMS) is a methodology for expanding movement vocabulary and developing fluency in its application.
 Drawing on principles of design and physical conditioning, this practice promotes awareness and enjoyment of the human body's dynamic nature in a down-to-earth format.

-ALMS is currently being delivered in open-level workshop format designed for festival and event programming.
-At present, three modules are offered:
+ALMS is delivered in drop-in workshop format designed for festival and event programming.
+Three modules are offered:

 Assembly Code: Arms and Hands